Pop quiz: Where do you go for fast access to reliable, quality participants who are a guaranteed good-fit for your research needs?

 Tools for recruiting research panelists

 There are a number of ways to do this.
-You can use a purpose-built research panel management solution like User Interviews, your existing email and CRM platforms, or one of several other tools that can be adapted for DIY recruiting purposes.
+You can use a purpose-built research panel management platform like User Interviews, your existing email and CRM solutions, or one of several other tools that can be adapted for DIY recruiting purposes.
 We’ve written up an overview of the different panel recruitment tools, but here’s a quick summary.

 User Interviews